stupidmankind/BYpassDoc/docs/source/commands/adddatarow.rst

 Description
 -----------

 This command is used to add a new row to DataTable.
+Use this command to add a new data to DataTable.

 Parameters
 ----------